isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

          <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Monitor their health status before departure; visitors should not travel to Singapore if they:
 <ol style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-roman;">
             <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Have <a href="/health/covid19-symptoms">symptoms of COVID-19</a>;</li>
-<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-roman;">Are diagnosed or suspected to have COVID-19 infection in the last 21 days before departing for Singapore; or</li>
+<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-roman;">Are diagnosed or suspected to have COVID-19 in the last 21 days before departing for Singapore; or</li>
             </ol>
 </li>
 <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-roman;">Had close contact with any person with COVID-19 in the last 14 days before departing for Singapore.
 Close contact means: